 I left my parents’ place in Friedens shortly before 6:00 a.m. for the 35-40 minute drive to the ski resort.
 I arrived around 6:40 a.m. but did not see a volunteer check-in, something I expected.
 I did see some folks with orange vests on and figured I should have one as well.
 A Seven Springs bus was leaving and a couple of cars followed.
 I jumped in my car and followed as well.
 The bus drove out to Trent and then at certain intersections of country roads either stopped to let someone off or the people inside waved to a volunteer already in place.

 At one point the bus pulled over and a woman, Rachel I discovered, got out to talk to the people in the car behind the bus.
-Then I pulled up beside her and introduced herself.
-She replied that I was late and she already filled all the positions.
+Then I pulled up beside her and introduced myself.
+She replied that I was late and that she already filled all the positions.

 I started to do a slow burn.
 I had driven from Northern Va. to volunteer.
-I didn’t have a second car and had rented a car just to volunteer for this event.
-And Rachel, backing off the “you’re late excuse” after I pointed out to her that I was at the Springs by 6:45 then stated that she simply used the same volunteers she has been using all week.
-She didn’t need me.
+I didn’t have a second car and rented a car just to volunteer for this event.
+Rachel backed off the “you’re late excuse” after I pointed out to her that I was at the Springs by 6:45 then stated that she simply used the same volunteers she has been using all week.
+She said she didn’t need me.

 But she said she would give me a t-shirt.
 Big effing deal.

 I pulled out a copy of the email she sent me in which she wrote my reporting time was 7:00 a.m.
 She looked at that, realized that she had been caught in her lie, and then stated that she could use me back at Swiss Mountain (Seven Springs) so that I would “at least get to see the course.”
 I figured that was a “nothing” assignment and indeed when we reached Seven Springs, after dropping off all the real volunteers, we stopped by some condos about 50 yards off the main road.
-The condos weren’t even on-course.
+The condos weren’t even on course.
+I wasn’t needed.

-And there were no cars at the condos.
+Further, there were no cars at the condos.
 No one was parked there.
-I was to guard an intersection of an empty parking lot that wasn’t even on-course.
+I was to guard an intersection of an empty parking lot that wasn’t even on course.
 What a bogus assignment.
 I immediately went out to the main road and told the policeman I would help him.
 I put on my orange vest and we waited for the first activity.

-The bad news was more than three dozen cyclists were injured.
+There was bad news.
+There was a crash at the bottom of the hill.
+More than three dozen cyclists were injured.
 The 17-18 race went on but the 15-16 race was held for a couple of hours.